Interacting with Alerts

 Select multiple alerts by checking the box at the start of each row.
 This allows you to assign owner, severity, and status to multiple alerts at the same time.

-The Alert IQ page is accessible from the Alert feed by clicking the alert title.
+The Alert detail page is accessible from the Alert feed by clicking the alert title.

 Alert Grouping